MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-house-onelake-availability.md

 Event house offers a robust mechanism that intelligently batches incoming data streams into one or more Parquet files, structured for analysis.
 Batching data streams is important when dealing with trickling data.
 Writing many small Parquet files into the lake can be inefficient resulting in higher costs and poor performance.

 Event house's adaptive mechanism can delay write operations for up to a few hours if there isn’t enough data to create optimal Parquet files.
-This ensures files that are efficient in size and adherence to Delta best practices.
-The Event house batching mechanism ensures that the Parquet files are primed for analysis and balances the need for prompt data availability with cost and performance considerations.
+This ensures Parquet files are optimal in size and adhere to Delta Lake best practices.
+The Event house adaptive mechanism ensures that the Parquet files are primed for analysis and balances the need for prompt data availability with cost and performance considerations.

 You can monitor how long ago new data was added in the lake by checking your data latency using the [.show table mirroring operations command](/azure/data-explorer/kusto/management/show-table-mirroring-operations-command?context=/fabric/context/context-rta&pivots=fabric).